MrFlick/whats-in-a-gif/README.md

     http://matthewflickinger.com/lab/whatsinagif/index.html

-Note the files have a .asp extention for historical reasons.
+Note the files have a .asp extension for historical reasons.
 They should be all plain HTML files.